THE CHESAPEAKE TODAY photo

 Financial difficulties resulting from the Great Depression reportedly caused the closing of Cardinal Gibbons in 1933.
 Cardinal Gibbons was reopened by Father Horace B. McKenna in 1936.
 Nathan A. Pitts was hired as the Institute’s principal in 1936.
 In September 1952, the Oblate Sisters of Providence began their instruction at Cardinal Gibbons Institute under the direction of Mother Mary Anselm Bentley.

 In June 1967, the last graduating class held it’s commencement, The school was closed due to new Maryland state laws regarding segregated education.
 In April 1972, Cardinal Gibbons Institute, also known as the Cardinal Gibbons High School, long abandoned and vandalized, was torn down.
 In June 1997, the first Cardinal Gibbons Institute/High School class reunion was held.

 Information from St. Peter Claver Church, St. Inigoes, Md.
 Enter to win Kindle Paperwhite.

 At 6 pm on one Saturday each month the great buffet at Fitizies Marina opens with fried oysters, steamed shrimp, roast beef and more.
 Some folk outside were waiting with jackets and sweater but reserving seats like this.
 Fitzies is located at the end of Joe Hazel Road in Compton.
 Set it on your GPS.
 Enter to win Kindle Paperwhite. http://bit.ly/1H52GVs

-OYSTERS, CRABS YIELD, RICHES AT SOLOMONS
+OYSTERS, AND CRABS YIELD RICHES AT SOLOMONS

 J. C. Lore Sends Fleet to Gather Output of Chesapeake